-Finalized and presented report on newt mortality demonstrating the need for developing a newt crossing across the County road.
+Finalized and presented report on newt mortality demonstrating the need for developing a newt crossing across the county-owned road.
 Develop a cooperative agreement with the county and solicited a request for proposals and qualifications (RFPQ) to begin design and recommend a CEQA approach for future capital project.
 The cooperative agreement with the county was approved in February.

 Signed funding agreement with POST to conduct a newt mortality study along Alma Bridge Road given concerns about roadkill levels.
 POST provided oversight of a consultant who developed the field methodology for the newt study.
 With assistance from county parks staff, the study team completed installation of drift fence/pitfall traps.
 Midpen provided a traffic counter to get daily vehicle totals over the study period.
-County parks recruited volunteers who assisted the consultant team to count newts in the traps and conduct road mortality surveys.
+County Parks recruited volunteers who assisted the consultant team to count newts in the traps and conduct road mortality surveys.
 Consultant tabulated and analyzed data and provided a draft report to document findings and determine if road mortality is impacting the resident population to inform next steps regarding newt protections along the roadway.

-Permit monitoring requires up to 10 years of tracking and reporting, which is cumulative for every project requiring a resource agency permit.
+Permit monitoring for the Hendrys Creek Land Restoration project requires up to 10 years of tracking and reporting, which is cumulative for every project requiring a resource agency permit.

-Newt studies and enhancements are critical to address prior to continuing work on the parking area and trail connections project.
-Implementation requires coordinating with multiple partners and stakeholders, especially Santa Clara County Roads.
+Newt studies and enhancements are critical to address prior to reinitiating work on the Beatty parking area and trail connections project.
+Implementation requires coordinating with multiple partners and stakeholders, especially Santa Clara County Roads and Airports Department.